We’ve had to adopt new ways of working in the last few years as we have had to work virtually. And now some people are heading back into the office.

 The problem with in-person strategy sessions

-The problem with in-person strategy sessions in that they can be cumbersome and siloed.
-Each “team” preps a lot of material and often sit next to their friends and counterparts.
+The problem with in-person strategy sessions is that they can be cumbersome and siloed.
+Each “team” preps a lot of material and often sits next to their friends and counterparts.
 Conversations go around the room, from function to function and senior leadership often makes the decision.

 Conversely, a virtual strategy session allows people in different locations (and even agency partners) to quickly meet to develop strategy.
 And the virtual environment can help to level the playing field between functions and titles.
 How?